Tomatoes Nutrients | Right Shift Tomatoes Nutrients | Right Shift

 2. May Protect Against Neurodegenerative Conditions

-Neurodegenerative Disorders such as Alzheimer’s, Parkinson’s, and cerebral ischaemia are serious conditions that are linked to inflammation, stroke and oxidative stress.
+Neurodegenerative Disorders such as Alzheimer’s, Parkinson’s, and cerebral ischaemia are serious conditions that are linked to inflammation, stroke, and oxidative stress.
 A few human studies found that lycopene and tomato extract may play a protective role against such conditions.

 3. Diabetes